 - Demonstrated interest in learning about policies that affect children and low-income families.

 - Commitment to social advocacy and CDF’s mission to be a voice for all children in America

-- For those interested in supporting our research work, additional qualifications include: strong quantitative skills, experience using a statistical software package (Stata or SPSS), and familiarity with federal data sources (Census, NCHS, HHS, DOE, etc.) For more information, please visit https://www.childrensdefense.org/.
+- For those interested in policy research, strong excel skills and ideally experience using a statistical software packaged (Stata or SPSS), and experience with federal data sources (census, NCHS, HHS, DOE, etc.)

 2018 Intern Reflection